Real Estate Mezzanine and A/B Loans: Structuring and Enforcing Intercreditor and Co-Lender Agreements

 The panel will review these and other priority issues:

-- What provisions are typically included in an intercreditor agreement or a co-lender agreement?
+- What are the typical provisions in an intercreditor agreement or a co-lender agreement?

 - What lessons from recent years influence the drafting of these agreements?

-- How does the securitization of the senior loan affect the workings of these agreements and the workout of troubled loans?
+- How does the securitization of the senior loan impact the workings of these agreements and the workout of troubled loans?

 - What are the payment priorities under tiered financing structures?